Jamelia: 1999–2001: Early career and Drama

 Jamelia was signed to Capitol Records at 15 after record producers heard recordings of her self-written a cappella songs that she had made on a karaoke machine.
-In late 1999, Jamelia recorded the single So High, a collaboration with fellow R&B vocalist Rosita Lynch.
+In late 1999, Jamelia recorded the single "So High", a collaboration with fellow R&B vocalist Rosita Lynch.
 The single failed to chart in both the UK and mainland Europe, and did not appear on any of Jamelia's subsequent albums.
 Following the poor sales of the single, Jamelia left Capitol Records, but was quickly signed up with record company Parlophone, a branch of EMI.

 Taking some time to record her debut studio album, Drama (2000), Jamelia returned to the music scene in 1999 with the single "I Do", which became her first commercially successful single in the UK and mainland Europe, making the UK Top 40 and holding Top 20 positions in France and Sweden.
 The single's mediocre chart success, however, led to the delay of the release of Money.
-Jamelia's third single, "Money" (featuring rapper Beenie Man and co-written by UK The X Factor finalist Daniel De Bourg), was released in February 2000.
+Jamelia's third single, "Money" (featuring dancehall artist Beenie Man and co-written by UK The X Factor finalist Daniel De Bourg), was released in February 2000.
 The single was the singer's breakthrough in the UK, peaking at number five and spending nine weeks in the UK Top 75; it later won a MOBO Award for Best Video in 2000.
 Despite the success of Money, Drama did not make a major chart impression in the UK, where it peaked at number 39.
 The third single from the album, "Call Me", reached number 11, and the fourth single, "Boy Next Door", peaked at number 42.
 Recognition for the singer's early success came in late 2000 and 2001 at the BRIT Awards.
 Jamelia was nominated for Best British Newcomer, Best British Video and Best British Female.